Last updated: 2022-03-19

 Certain sub-projects or individual work packages need "notices to proceed", which are instructions given by the customer towards the supplier, or the supplier towards the sub-supplier.
 Instructions need to be confirmed, in turn.
 If they are not given in writing we take notes.

 We keep all project related correspondence, letters, other notes and documents, which are exchanged between involved or affected parties, and put them into our files of project records.

 As mentioned in sub-section Contract Management, we shall notify all involved or affected parties of any event that could possibly lead to changes of contract related work or results.
 It is best practice to send these notifications as soon as possible to all relevant parties.
 However, the contract defines certain deadlines for sending those notifications we need to keep.

 Most contracts require daily or weekly reports given by suppliers and sub-suppliers.
 We keep them on file, together with all other project status reports, for further reference as evidence.

-E-mails are usually not recognized as real evidence since they are not "signed" in the classical way.
+E-mails are usually not recognized as "real" evidence since they are not "signed" in the classical way, and it is possible to manipulate them.
 But, if nothing else is available they still can support a case, even in arbitration or court procedures.
 So, we keep them as well.